 Women’s History of Ireland

-If you have a keen interest in the history of women in Ireland, every Monday at 1 pm at the Little Museum of Dublin runs informative chat by Sarah Costigan.
+If you have a keen interest in the history of women in Ireland, every Monday at 1 pm, the Little Museum of Dublin runs an informative chat by Sarah Costigan.

-Women’s role in Ireland’s history is an important one but often than not their contributions haven’t always been acknowledged as they should.
-Sarah Costigan offers visitors an insight into some of Ireland famous female pioneers.
+Women’s role in Ireland’s history is an important one but often than not their contributions haven’t always been acknowledged as they should be.
+Sarah Costigan offers visitors an insight into some of Ireland’s famous female pioneers.

 Here you will discover the story of some of the most influential Irish women.
 This is definitely a worthwhile experience for anyone whos interest in women’s history.